FayeLV/FayeLV/README.md

 # Hi!
 My name is Faye 😁

-🌍 I am a Fullstack Developer based in Austin Texas.
+🌍 I am a Fullstack Developer based in Texas.

 ## SUMMARY